Check Out Early Winter 2013

 Here’s a locals' “Top Ten” list of the Boone Area’s best views (many, but not all, on the Blue Ridge Parkway).

-Not all of the Parkway’s “overlooks” are on the roadside, so this great group of views includes some that require a walk, most just a short stroll on an easy path.
+Not all of the Parkway’s “overlooks” are on the roadside, some require a short walk, most just a stroll on an easy path.

 Hit these high spots of Sightseeing Grandeur